Bankruptcy vs. default: Which route is best for you?

 Balance transfer credit card

-If you have credit card debt on a card with a high APR, try transferring the balance to a card that offers 0 percent interest APR.
+If you have credit card debt on a card with a high APR, try transferring the balance to a card that offers 0 percent APR.
 This lets you pay down the balance without being charged any interest.

 These special APR offers tend to last between 12 and 20 months, depending on the card’s terms.
 When the offer is over, a regular interest rate will kick in, so it’s best to make as many payments as possible during the introductory period.

 Using a balance transfer credit card to address debt can both help and hurt your overall credit score.
-It can help your score by reducing your overall credit utilization rate, the amount of your available credit in use, which accounts for 30 percent of your credit score.
+It can help your score by reducing your overall credit utilization ratio, the amount of your available credit in use, which accounts for 30 percent of your credit score.

 “If you add more available credit without increasing the total amount of debt you owe, that lowers your credit utilization rate, which increases your credit score,” Sullivan says.
 “So, if you do a balance transfer and keep the old cards open but do not use them, your credit score will start to improve.”